 35. Explore Garibaldi Provincial Park

-Garibaldi Provincial Park should be every list of things to do in Whistler in summer.
+Garibaldi Provincial Park is one of BC’s most stunning Provincial Parks.
 There are several incredible hikes within Garibaldi Provincial Park, including Garibaldi Lake, Panorama Ridge and the Black Tusk among many others.
 Some hikes are intermediate while others will be for more advanced hikers.
 Most hikes within Garibaldi can be done in a day but camping is also available if you’d like to stretch it over a few days.

 36. Head North & Hike Joffre Lakes